Airplane riddle: How many airplanes needed for one plane to fly around the world?

 Nothing new to discover about number of planes.
 Your goal is to fulfill the dream with 3 airplanes and you know two airplanes flew together forward while the third returned to base.
 And a little later, the second airplane also landed while the first plane flew onward.

-The second breakthrough results from persistent questioning the taken-for-granted assumption about the key entity or action—an integral part of the powerful property change analysis technique.
+This second breakthrough results from persistent questioning the taken-for-granted assumptions about the key entity or action—an integral part of the powerful property change analysis technique—we have assumed all along all the planes will fly only in one direction.

 It strikes you in a moment of revelation,